RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 After configuring Domain Authentication, I tested logging in to the DVLS web interface using an Active Directory user: aksi3.

 Using Active Directory users makes access management cleaner because authentication can be centralized through the domain.
 This shows that DVLS can use the existing domain identity system.
 My example login: BLUEVALUE\aski3

+### 6. MFA for Devolutions Server Users

+- Enabled MFA for selected DVLS users.
+- Configured TOTP authentication.
+- Tested the login flow through the Devolutions Server web interface and Verified that users use both their credentials and the MFA code to access DVLS.

+MFA adds another security layer because access to Devolutions Server is not protected only by username and password.